 The idea behind the gratitude journal is simple: over the course of weeks and months, you gradually train yourself to focus on the good things in your life rather than the bad things.
 Most of us are instinctively sensitive to threats, discomforts, and disappointments.
 However, at any given time, there are probably some things in your life to be grateful for and a gratitude journal helps you practice identifying them.
 It may help speed things up to write every day for a couple of weeks, then switch to once a week so you don’t get desensitized to the effect.
 It also helps to write in some detail about two or three things rather than just listing many things.

-Write a gratitude letter.
+Write a gratitude letter

 Another powerful way to increase feelings of gratitude is to write a gratitude letter.
 Think of something someone did for you that you genuinely appreciated but never really thanked that person for.
-Write a short letter describing what they did, what it meant to you and why.
+Write a short letter describing what they did, what it meant to you, and why.
 For bonus points, deliver the letter in person.
 Positive psychology pioneer Martin Seligman found this to be the most powerful intervention tested in a study of more than 400 participants.
 Writing and delivering a gratitude letter significantly increased participants’ happiness scores and the benefits of delivering a single letter lasted more than a month.

 Another study tested the effectiveness of gratitude letters on 300 adults who had sought counseling, mostly for depression and anxiety.
-Participants were divided into three groups, each of which received counselling.
-In addition to counselling, one group was asked to write a letter of gratitude to a different person each week for three weeks and another group was asked to write about their feelings about negative experiences.
+Participants were divided into three groups, each of which received counseling.
+In addition to counseling, one group was asked to write a letter of gratitude to a different person each week for three weeks and another group was asked to write about their feelings about negative experiences.
 The third group was not asked to write about anything.
 After four and 12 weeks, the group that wrote the letters of gratitude felt significantly better than the group that wrote about negative experiences.

 This study showed two important things.
 First, writing a letter of gratitude doesn’t just help people who are already happy and well-adjusted; it can also help people struggling with mental health issues.
 Second, the study found that writing letters of gratitude made participants feel better even if they didn’t deliver them.
 Most of the participants didn’t actually share their letters, but they felt better just by writing them.
 Despite that finding, you may want to deliver your gratitude letters, even if you don’t do it right away.
 While feelings of gratitude are positive in themselves, many of the benefits are mediated by closer relationships.
 Expressing gratitude to others makes them feel appreciated, leading to a virtuous cycle.